DoJ33/company-security/README.md

-# Strict security between companies
+# Multi-company instead of multi-database

 These modules implement strict security between companies in a database.